Is it possible to use AI to measure people's mental state?

 - Orientation to tasks or people

-After going through all Perlego in search of books on personality theory and devouring all the scientific articles we could find, we realized that no model was going to be enough.
-People are dynamic and change with their internal context (hunger, thirst, libido, pain, neurotransmitters, hormones, substances) and external (friends, family, economy, trauma, culture).
-Even worse, how they see themselves (desired personality) is not the same as how others see them (apparent personality), than how they act (real personality).
+While scanning through the whole Perlego library in search for books on personality theory and devouring all the scientific articles they could find, it appeared clear that no model was going to be sufficient.
+People are dynamic and change both with their internal (hunger, thirst, libido, pain, neurotransmitters, hormones, substances) and external context (friends, family, economy, trauma, culture).
+More importantly, the way we see ourselves (desired personality) differs from the way other people see us (apparent personality), and from the way we act (real personality).

 Creation of our own Semantic Personality Analysis Theory